SilverJolteon/FreedomDX/README.md

 Monster Hunter Freedom DX is an all-in-one enhancement patch that includes various toggleable quality-of-life improvements, tweaks and fixes for MHP1 (JPN) and MHF1 (USA & EUR).
 It is fully compatible with original PSP hardware.

 All-in-One patch that includes the following:
+## Features:
+  - ### Full English Patch (Portable)
+    > Port of the English text from Freedom with some adjustments to fit the format of Portable.
+Included as a .xdelta patch for both DX and Vanilla.
   - ### Event Quest Loader
     > Read event quests from an external file.
-  - ### Input Drop Fix
-    > Fixes issue where button inputs are ignored.
-Ported from cheat by YuzucchiNyan.
   - ### Hold to Gather
     > Allows you to simply press and hold the gather button when crouched.
-Configurable.
-Ported from cheat by YuzucchiNyan.
-  - ### True Raw
-    > Displays the non-bloated "true" raw attack value of weapons.
-Configurable.
-Ported from EUR cheat by YuzucchiNyan.
-  - ### Early Kill Lao-Shan Lung
-    > Disables the HP threshold that prevents killing Lao-Shan Lung before reaching the final area.
-Configurable.
-Ported from IncognitoMan's FUC.
-  - ### Field of View
-    > Adjusts your field of vision.
-Configurable.
-Ported from IncognitoMan's FUC.
-  - ### Starting Vertical Camera Position
-    > Sets the starting vertical camera position when you embark on a quest.
-Configurable.
-Ported from IncognitoMan's FUC.
-  - ### Minimap Scale
-    > Sets the scale for the minimap.
-Configurable.
-Ported from IncognitoMan's FUC.
-  - ### Sword & Shield Debuff
-    > Changes Sword & Shield sharpness and damage from 1.5 to 1.2 to match MH Dos.
 Configurable.
 Ported from cheat by YuzucchiNyan.
   - ### File Replacer
     > Enables the ability to load custom files from `ms0:/PSP/SAVEDATA/FDXDAT/NATIVEPSP/<GAMEID>/`.
 These files are in the name format of four numbers (IE: "4960").
 The original files can be extracted using [mhff](https://github.com/svanheulen/mhff/tree/master/psp).
 Configurable.
   - ### Visible Felyne Skills
     > Shows which skillsets each Felyne has.
 Configurable.
   - ### Gathering Hall Drink Buff